MTR Group Ltd

 8. Training and Awareness

-We provide training to relevant employees on supply chain risks, including the risk of slavery and human trafficking at suitable intervals.
+We provide training to all new starters as well as on an annual refreshment basis for existing employees on supply chain risks, including the risk of slavery and human trafficking at suitable intervals.
 Our participation in industry associations and our dealings with suppliers also provide information on where slavery and human trafficking risks may arise in the industries where we are active and best practice in avoiding them.

 9. Nature of this Statement

-This statement has been approved by the directors of MTR.
-Ltd.
+This statement has been approved by the board of directors of MTR Group Limited.